masud-src/OncoFEM/README.md

 ![alt text](workflow.png)

 A pre-processing entity is already implemented, that homogenises MRI input data and segments the tumour and heterogeneous compartments of the brain.
 Numerical calculations can be performed by a combination of a macroscopic base model with process models on the microscale, that mimic the cell behaviour of cells and cell cohorts.
-For demonstration already the implementation of a two-phase model in the continuum-mechanical framework of the Theory of Porous Media is chosen, according to the tumour microenvironment based on Wolf et al. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7347297/).
+For demonstration already the implementation of a two-phase model in the continuum-mechanical framework of the Theory of Porous Media is chosen, according to the tumour microenvironment based on Wolf et al.<sup>1</sup>.
 In OncoFEM, the problem is modelled with a porous approach of a solid extracellular matrix and an intercranical fluid, wherein mobile cancer cells are resolved and measured with a molar concentration.
 The processes on the microscale are assumed with a logistic Verhulst equation for the mobile cancer cells that can be coupled to a solid growth term.
 In case of growing tumour mass fluid will be accumulated in the affected areas and a swelling can be observed.
+The defined set of governing equations is then solved with the finite element method using the software package FEniCS<sup>2</sup>.

 The software provides a tutorial to learn the basic functionalities.
 More information can be found in the respective paper.